jeandavid/jeandavid.github.io/README.md

 - I write Swift code every day

 ## Motivation
 I am a fast learner and a curious entrepreneur.
 I have spent the past 4 years building apps from zero to launch.
 I am now looking to get into larger, more mature project and teams.
-My next challenge is to work with some of the amazing iOS frameworks for AI such as CoreML, Vision, ARKit, Metal API, Natural Language.
+My goal is to work with some of the amazing iOS frameworks for AI such as CoreML, Vision, ARKit, Metal API, Natural Language.

 ## Experience
 **LobbyApp**